|

 J. Silverman, Advanced Topics in the Arithmetic of Elliptic Curves

-Algebraic coding theory, Frédérique Elise Oggier and Michel Waldschmidt
+Algebraic coding theory, Frédérique Elise Oggier and Michel Waldschmidt Program

 Algebraic coding theory rests on arithmetic and finite fields.
 The first part of this course will be devoted to this background.
 The theory of cyclotomic polynomials is a basic tool.
 The second part will start with the definitions and basic properties of codes, many examples will be given, including Hamming codes, Golay codes, Bose-Chaudhuri-Hocquenghem codes, Reed-Solomon codes.
 Many exercices will be proposed.